Over 20 Years Experience

 - Careless or negligent actions or inactions, or

 If, after reviewing your statement from your advisor, you think you are a victim of investment fraud or negligence, you can settle the dispute using mediation, arbitration, or litigation.
 Mediation is an informal, voluntary approach where a mediator helps the parties negotiate to find an acceptable resolution.
 The decision the parties reach usually will include some compensation for their loss and address the advisor misconduct.

 Memberships and Affiliations

 Our Legal Services located in Michigan

 Our Detroit Michigan based location offers affordable prices for a vast array of services.
-In addition to broker security fraud, our Fraud Lawyers, offer many other services including litigation, broker misconduct, securities litigation, and FINRA assistance.
-You can find more information regarding security fraud and prevention tips at the Federal Bureau Investigation’s website.
+In addition to broker securities fraud, our Fraud Lawyers, offer many other services including litigation, broker misconduct, securities litigation, and FINRA assistance, and tax resolution.
+You can find more information regarding securities fraud and prevention tips at the Federal Bureau Investigation’s website.
 The Securities and Exchange Commission also offers great information for identifying and avoiding securities fraud.